DFE-Digital/bat-design-history/app/posts/support-for-apply/2019-11-29-prototype-v1.md

 Support agents can:

 * check the status of applications (applications that need action appear at the top)
-* see an audit trail of everything that's happened to an application
+* see an audit trail of everything that’s happened to an application
 * create new vendor API tokens

 In future we’ll look at: